ckaiser79/dto-assertions/README.md

 mvn clean install
 ```

-Then use in your project:
+Then declare them as test dependencies in your project:

 ```xml
 	<dependencies>